 How do Chinese people learn to write Chinese without pinyin, and why non-Chinese speaking students should not try it?

 First of all, we need to know that pinyin is a tool, which enables non-Chinese speaking students to get some sense of what Chinese is like.
-Pinyin is also easier to learn as it uses Roman letters (take a look at a beginner’s guide to pinyin pronunciations).
+Learning pinyin is not learning Chinese.

 (852) 9739 8065